thebeebs/oracle-code-adventures/serverless/README.md

 });

 ```
 Be sure to write code in your function that modifies the 'thrust' property to see if you can get the rocket higher.
 Be warned too much thrust, and you will destroy the rocket and receive a 0km Height.
 Also, make sure to change the *name* property, so you know who you are on the dashboard.

 If you don't have enough thrust your rocket can't take off.

- Mass is in kg (Any changes you make to the Mass will be ignored.)
+* Mass is in kg (Any changes you make to the Mass will be ignored.)
 * Thrust is in Newtons (You can change this property)
 * To convert Mass into weight (Newtons) you need to multiply the number by 9.8 (earths gravitational force)
 * Thrust has to be higher (in Newtons) than your rockets weight (in Newtons) to take off.
-* Thust - Weight =  resultant force.
+* Thrust - Weight =  resultant force.
 This resultant force is what allows you to take off.

 Hint: NASA’s first two orbiter test flights–STS-1 and STS-2 had external tanks that were painted white to protect them from exposure to ultraviolet rays during extended periods on the launch pad.
 Later it was determined the paint wasn’t vital for tank protection, so painting was abandoned to free up weight – about 600 pounds – for additional payload.